nevali/nexus/README.md

 If you manage to get it up and running, `@commands` lists available commands.

-At the time of writing, the parser doesn't know about quoted arguments or escaping so you can only set something's description to a single world.
+At the time of writing, the parser doesn't know about quoted arguments or escaping so you can only set something's description to a single word.
 This is suboptimal.

 (You can, however, always edit the `.json` and `.desc` files—don't do that